 Select Wines

 The 2018 Napa Cellars Napa Valley Chardonnay is medium to deep gold in color; the bouquet offers aromas of Golden Delicious apple, ripe pear, caramel, warm butter, vanilla and coconut.
 Its texture is supple and creamy across the palate.
 This bottling shows flavors of lemon meringue, lemongrass, melon and apple.
-It lingers with a richness of both fruit and a darker spicy nuance including notes of hazelnut and an oak toastiness.
+It lingers with a richness of both fruit and a darker spicy nuance including notes of hazelnut and a toasty oak character.
 This wine was fermented entirely in barrels of which 27% were new French oak; the grapes came from a variety of southern Napa Valley vineyard sites including in Carneros and in the Oak Knoll District.

 The 2018 Napa Cellars Napa Valley Pinot Noir is pale ruby in color; the first word we wrote after smelling the bouquet was spicy.
 The aromas include white pepper, raspberry, cherry cola, red licorice, some herbal notes and old cedar box.
 Balanced across the the palate, this bottling offers flavors of raspberry, red cherry, cranberry and mint.
 It finishes soft with finely woven lightly structured tannins, toasted oak, a pepper spice, medium acidity and a lingering hint of boiled rhubarb.
 The finish is savory.
 This wine was produced from grapes growing in the southern part of Napa Valley (cooler climate) and was aged for 10 months in French of barrels of which 28% was in new oak.
 This is one of the better quality to price point Pinot Noirs from Napa Valley.